 Merry Christmas, everyone!
 I hope you all had as wonderful a holiday as we did here.
-The Christmas season always seems so busy and stressful getting ready for the “big day” that it can be sometimes hard to remember how wonderful the day itself truly is once you finally get there.
+The Christmas season always seems so busy and stressful getting ready for the “big day” that it can be hard sometimes to remember how wonderful the day is once you get there.

 I worked half a day on Christmas Eve and then did some last-minute grocery shopping before hurrying home to start preparing food and things for Christmas Day.

 Vivian and I took Hannah and Aaron to the 4:30 Christmas Eve service at Wildewood Christian Church.
 The place was absolutely packed wall-to-wall with near standing-room-only conditions by the time we arrived and got settled.
 We had an hour long service of scripture reading and Christmas songs, and then the kids were called up front to wave some special Christmas Light Sabers to celebrate the light coming into the world, per John 1:5.

 After the service, we headed home and had a lovely Christmas Eve dinner of beef and pork with Vivian’s folks.
 Then our kids got to hang their stockings and open a few special Christmas presents — their new 2019 Christmas Jammies and some new Christmas ornaments, which they immediately hung on the tree (with some help from daddy).